jmichas/SignalRF/README.md

 Usage
 --------
 *Caveat*
 Objects passed to signalR must extend from the SignalRObject class.
-This is used to facilitate type generics on AS3 since there is no JSON decode to <T> in AS3.
+This is used to facilitate type generics on AS3 since there is no JSON decode to &lt;T&gt; in AS3.
 My solution was to pass the T into the method as a paramaeter and then the base code uses this to parse the JSON received and create that "dynamic" class to be returned to the user code.

 Example Code
 --------